NBISweden/workshop-reproducible-research/docs/setup.md

 rstudio &
 ```

+!!! attention "Windows users"
+    Although most of the tutorials are best to run in the Linux Bash Shell or
+    in a Docker container if you are a Windows user (see information in the
+    [intro](tutorial_intro.md)), both R and RStudio run well directly on
+    Windows.
+You may therefore want to install Windows versions of these
+    software (if you haven't done so already) when doing this tutorial, if
+    you're having trouble using Conda.
+Conda is, however, the recommended way.

 !!! note "RStudio and Conda"
     In some cases RStudio doesn't play well with Conda due to differing
     libpaths.
 To fix this, first check the available library path by